immahidhar/CPDP/Project1/README.md

-# Name: Mahidhar Reddy Narala (MN22L)
+Name: Mahidhar Reddy Narala (MN22L)
-# Class: COP 5570
+Class: COP 5570
-# Professor: Zhenhai Duan
+Professor: Zhenhai Duan
-# Project: 1
+Project: 1
-# Description: This is the Project 1 makefile.

-To compile and build the programs just type in "make" and run the command.
-It will compile and build all programs by default.
+There are three programs in this project

+# mytree:
+To compile mytree execute the following in terminal
+'''
+make mytree
+'''

+# mytime:
+To compile mytime execute the following in terminal
+'''
+make mytime
+'''

+# mymtimes:
+To compile mymtimes execute the following in terminal
+'''
+make mymtimes
+'''